vitringr/vault/_Quotes.md

 They think our Art is about turning lead to gold, when truly it is about turning fools into sages.
 \- unknown

+One man's noise is another man's signal.
+\- unknown